miszalinski/working-with-me/README.md

 - **Less on:** status updates (I can read those)

 ### Meetings
-- If I call one - expect context and goals shared upfront
+- If I call one, expect context and goals shared upfront
 - If I seem distracted, call it out - it usually means I'm context-switching too much and need to fix my calendar

 ### Feedback
-- I use [**SBIE**](https://engagedly.com/blog/importance-of-sbi-when-giving-feedback-in-workplace/) framework → Situation → Behavior → Impact → Expectation
+- I use [**SBIE**](https://engagedly.com/blog/importance-of-sbi-when-giving-feedback-in-workplace/) framework - Situation → Behavior → Impact → Expectation
 - Direct but kind, usually in 1:1s unless time-sensitive

-**What I am working on:** I sometimes soften feedback too much - please ask me to be clearer if needed
+**What I'm working on:** I sometimes soften feedback too much — please ask me to be clearer if needed

 ---